Skip to content

 Medium impact

-Look for recovery drinks like RCVR that include taurine (e.g., 500-1000mg) to support cellular function and reduce post-exercise oxidative stress.
+Look for recovery drinks like RCVR that include taurine in their formulation.
+Consuming it post-workout can help support cellular hydration, reduce oxidative stress, and accelerate overall recovery.

 Low impact